 OUR ADOPTABLE PETS:

-We rescue the majority of our adoptable pets from local open intake and kill shelters, but some are owner surrenders or found as strays and not claimed.
+We rescue the majority of our adoptable pets from open intake shelters, high kill shelters, and by working closely with other rescues and shelters to rescue and transport from rural areas with high euthanasia rates, but some are owner surrenders/surrendered to a vet for medical/financial reasons or found as strays and not claimed.
 Although we do try to help cats and other small animals when we can, we are primarily a dog rescue.

 OUR APPLICATION AND ADOPTION PROCESS:

-Our adoption events are held every Saturday in our thrift store from 1:00pm to 4:00pm.
+All of our rescue animals reside in loving foster homes until adoption and our adoptions are held every Saturday in our thrift store from 1:00pm to 4:00pm.
 You must complete your adoption application prior to our adoption event (preferably 2-5 days in advance) so that our volunteers have time to screen and contact potential adopters.
+Applications submitted late in the week (Thurs, Fri, Sat) may not be processed until the following week.
+Applications submitted throughout the week will be processed and, if you are selected for a meet, we will contact you before the next scheduled adoption day.
 Please be sure you complete your adoption application as thoroughly as possible in order for us to make the best assessment possible.

 Our adoption applications can be found under our Adoption Center tab, as well as all of our current adoptable pets.
 Before applying to adopt, please review our Adoption Contract (click here for cats).

 All applications are reviewed in the order they are received and qualifications are based on best fit for each individual pet.
-Please thoroughly read the pet’s bio that you are interested in, and take note of any specific requirements listed to adopt, before applying to adopt.
-Our application now has a “save and continue later” feature.
-Please take advantage of this feature to gather all of the content needed for the application.
-Our goal is to fit every pet to the perfect home to fit their needs and personality.
+Please thoroughly read the pet’s bio that you are interested in, and take note of any specific requirements listed to adopt, such as our Adoption Radius and Fenced Yard Requirements, before applying to adopt.

 Please be sure to complete the application honestly, and as thoroughly as possible.
 There is a portion that asks for your current vet, their phone number, and the name the records are under.
 Please complete this portion accurately.
 If you do not have a current vet, please complete the previous vets portion on the application (unless you have no prior pets or vet).
 This is a very important part of our screening process.
 If we cannot get vet information, we will move on to the next applicant.
 Our volunteers spend hours on end processing applications to find the very best homes for the pets we rescue, we do not have time to contact everyone who does not complete their applications properly.